MatAtBread/nodent/README.md

 	- `for (...in...)` and `for (...of...)` loops containing an `await` are not transformed by Nodent.
 All iterations are performed, but in parallel, not synchronously.
 	- `case` blocks that fall through into the following block will not asynchronise correctly if they contain an `await`.
 Re-work each `case` to have it's own execution block ending in `break`, `return` or `throw`.
-	- `break` or `continue` in a loop containing an `await` cannot have a labelled exit, but will exit/continue their immediately containing loop.

 * The ES7 async-await spec states that you can only use await inside an async function.
 This generates a warning in nodent, but is permitted.
 The synchronous return value from the function is compilation mode dependent, but generally a Thenable protocol representing the first awaitable expression encountered during the function.
 In essence this means that the standard, synchronous function containing the `await` does not have a useful return value of it's own.

 * The statements `async return <expression>` and `async throw <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38).
 The alternative to this syntax is to use a standard ES5 declaration returning a Promise.

-* async functions that fall-through (i.e. never encounter a `return` or `throw` (async or otherwise) do not return.
-In the ES7 spec, these functions return `undefined` when `await`ed.
-This behaviour does not permit async functions to be terminated by callbacks.
-To remain compatible with the ES7 spec, make sure your async functions either return, throw an exception or delegate to a callback that contains a `async return` or `async throw`.

 * By default, it is _not_ possible to `await` on a non-Promise.
 See [here](#await-with-a-non-promise) for details.